Tourism in Mauritania

-Introduction
+History

 Following Mauritania’s independence from France in 1960, at which time the vast majority of the country was still nomadic, European tourism developed slowly.
 In part this was attributable to the Western Sahara War in which Mauritania was briefly engaged, but the driving distance from Europe was also a factor when compared to Algeria whose profile similarly benefitted from the rise of the original Paris-Dakar rally in the early 1980s.
 Around the same time in France, a TV show by desert doyen Théodore Monod (who'd travelled widely in Mauritania with camels from the 1930s), also helped raise the country's profile.

 It was the 1991 ceasefire with the Polisario Front along with the escalating Algerian Civil War of the 1990s which saw the so-called Atlantic Route open up to trade and tourism, when Algeria and its trans-Saharan routes closed.
 Initially Moroccan army convoys loosely escorted travelers, which included a healthy trade in used cars from Dakhla, Western Sahara to the Moroccan border with Mauritania.
 Once in Mauritania one drove across the sands to Nouadhibou where local guides were needed to travel the desert and beach piste to the capital, Nouakchott.

 In 1999, Trailblazer Guides published the original, 650-page edition of Sahara Overland which included several routes in Mauritania.
 Similar route guides were available in French and German, with many more books in French describing the geography of the country.